Banbury Cross Players has selected a first rate series of plays for its 2017-2018 Season.

 People will be performed at The Mill Arts Centre, Banbury 25-28 April 2018.
 Directed by Ray Atkinson.

-Tickets for People are on Sale from 3rd Dec See The Mill website
+Tickets for People are on Sale now at The Mill website

 Warm, Hot, Getting Hotter by Lou Treleaven will be performed in various drama festivals (yet to be decided) and other venues around June 2018.
 Directed by John McCormick